9 Best Under Eye Oils

 The rose quartz applicator helps to soothe and cool the under-eye area upon application.

-The oil itself is lightweight and absorbs into the skin quickly without leaving a film or greasy residue behind.
+The oil itself is lightweight and absorbs quickly into the skin, leaving no film or greasy residue behind.
 The oil is rich in various superfoods and antioxidants, such as the brand’s signature noni fruit extract and coffee seed oil.

-The blend of ingredients work to reduce the appearance of fine lines and puffiness, for smooth and healthy under eyes!
+The blend of ingredients works to reduce the appearance of fine lines and puffiness, resulting in smooth, healthy-looking under-eye skin.

 3. Dermalogica Phyto Replenish Oil